 Want your money to help build rural economies?
 Care about small businesses?
 Interested to help support life-changing investments in poor communities?
 There’s a bank for that.

 To be sure, labels don’t always paint the full picture.
 Measuring the impact of businesses on markets and ultimately on communities and the environment is an evolving practice.
-But increased accountability of companies to transparently communicate the impacts and outcomes of their business decisions is a required compact for enlisting my generation as customers.
+But increased accountability of companies to transparently communicate the impacts and outcomes of their business decisions is a required compact for enlisting the next generation as customers.
 Mighty is making great strides to help label products and services from competitive banks innovating toward community impact for customers hungry for this value proposition.